carla-simulator/carla/Docs/benchmark_creating.md

-The defined set of experiments must derive the *ExperimentSuite* class as in the following code.
+The defined set of experiments must derive the *ExperimentSuite* class as in the following code excerpt:

     from carla.agent_benchmark.experiment import Experiment
     from carla.sensor import Camera